 Moaning about losing at sport or politics is pointless.
 We bottled it today playing rugby at Twickenham, we bottled it at football against Poland (another last minute f**ck-up) and we bottled it in the #indyref.
 There is no point moaning about it because it is gone – nothing can be undone.

 Some might seek to calm you down by arguing that sport is not about life and death (a couple of great Scottish Football managers from the past might disagree with you about that).
 No one can claim that politics is not about life and death.
-Whether it be refuges losing their lives by drowning, black kids being shot in the back in America or disabled people dying after having their benefits withdrawn. in Scotland – Politics matters.
+Whether it be refuges losing their lives by drowning, black kids being shot in the back in America or disabled people dying after having their benefits withdrawn – in our everyday lives, politics matters.

 So what is left after the feeling of desolation?
 We need to utilise the feeling of injustice, the sense of futility and the feeling of loss as a stimulus whether it be in the sporting or political arenas.
 My last post talked about toughness, death and re-birth.
 This post considers toughness, forgiveness and moving on.